 The Current Study

-The current study was designed to assess measurement equivalence of some facets of the Big Five Personality tests on the CPS with data collected from the U.S. and the mainland China.
+The current study was designed to assess measurement equivalence of some facets of the CPS with data collected from the U.S. and the mainland China.

 Model-data fit was computed for the SGRM and the polytomous GGUM, and the source of misfit was explored by analyzing ICCs given by the two polytomous IRT models, as well the 2PLM and the dichotomous GGUM.
 The authors assessed DIF via the SGRM, the polytomous GGUM, and DIF effect size, in order to better understand the existence and effect of ME on the CPS acorss the U.S. and Chinese cultures.